What is Ethnic Studies?

 Ethnic Studies Graduation Requirement

 In 2020 Governor Newsom made history by signing AB 1460 which requires college students to complete at least one 3-unit Ethnic Studies course.
 California is the first state in the nation to make Ethnic Studies a graduation requirement.
-Ethnic Studies courses are now a requirement for your AA degree and/or for transfer to CSU.
+Ethnic Studies courses are now a graduation requirement for your AA degree and/or for CSU.
+This requirement can be completed either at a community college or at a CSU.